Being Not Just a Covenant People but also a People of Faith! ישעיהו נו:א-ו / Isaiah 56,1-6

 Paul according to Romans 11:17-24 uses the metaphor of the olive tree to explain how Gentiles have been grafted into the spiritual heritage of Israel.
 The metaphor of grafting in Romans 11:17-24 can be likened to the biological process of grafting used in horticulture.
 In this process, a stem or bud from one plant (the scion) is inserted into the rootstock of another plant, where they eventually fuse together, allowing the scion to grow and be nourished by the rootstock.
 This is a valid description of a man-made symbiotic relationship in a tree species.
 Grafting creates a symbiotic relationship between the scion and the rootstock, allowing both to benefit from each other’s strengths.
 In the context of Romans 11, Gentiles (the wild olive shoots) are grafted into the cultivated olive tree (Israel) and benefit from the rich heritage and promises given to the patriarchs.
 The metaphor draws in the physical processes such as how nutrients taken from the soil including water, minerals, etc. are translocated to the rest of the plant through the xylem and phloem.
 In the metaphor, the same root nourishes both the natural and grafted branches, symbolizing that both Jews and Gentiles share in the spiritual nourishment and blessings derived from the patriarchal promises.
 Note also the concept of grafting includes both the physical and genetic integration of the scion and rootstock.
 Although the grafted branches may retain some of their original characteristics, they become an integral part of the new plant.
 Similarly, Gentiles retain their unique identity but become fully integrated into the spiritual family of Israel, sharing in the same faith and covenantal promises.
 The shared nourishment from the same root emphasizes the unity of Jews and Gentiles in God’s family.
 Because of this, Paul urges Gentile believers to remain humble and grateful, recognizing that their spiritual nourishment and status are derived from the root (Israel’s heritage).
 This reminds believers that their faith is connected to a larger narrative of God’s redemptive plan.
 In summary, being nourished from the same root in Romans 11:17-24 signifies the profound spiritual connection that we have emphasizing the shared blessings, responsibilities, and faith heritage that both groups receive from God’s covenantal promises.
 The natural branches (the Jews) and the grafted-in wild branches (the Gentiles) share the faith, and this is accomplished with humility.
 This imagery resonates with Isaiah 56:6, which speaks of foreigners who join themselves to the Lord and keep His covenant, showing that faith and devotion are the criteria for being part of God’s covenant community.

 We also note the Torah parallels, such as according to Genesis 12:1-3, God’s promise to Abraham includes a vision of blessing for all the nations of the earth through Abraham’s descendants.
 This suggests an early awareness that God’s covenant with Israel has implications to all the world.
 Note also how Exodus 12:48-49 outlines the laws for Gentiles (strangers) who wish to celebrate the Passover.
 They are allowed to do so if all their males are circumcised, effectively integrating them into the covenant community.
 Leviticus 19:33-34 commands the Israelites to treat the stranger (Gentile) living among them with kindness and as one of their own, because the Israelites were once strangers in Egypt.
 This ethic of hospitality and equitable treatment foreshadows the more expansive embrace of Gentiles seen in later texts.
 Deuteronomy 23:1-8 lists various groups, including eunuchs and certain nations, who are excluded from the assembly of the Lord.
 This exclusion contrasts sharply with the promises seen in Isaiah 56:4-6 and the New Testament texts.
 Isaiah 56:4-6, combined with the New Testament passages, presents a significant shift in the understanding of who can be part of God’s covenant.
 Eunuchs and foreigners—previously excluded or marginalized under the Torah—are now not only accepted but given a place of honor.
+We note how the command in the Torah was related to those who serve foreign or false gods.
 This redefinition is grounded in faithfulness and devotion to God, rather than ethnicity or physical condition.
+One may enter into the kingdom of God through faith and faithfulness, meaning that one turns from their idolatry and former ways, and turns toward the God of Israel, His Messiah Yeshua to walk in the holy and righteous ways of God!
 We note how Isaiah and the NT passages underscore a profound theological development concerning Gentiles’ participation in God’s covenant.
-We note that even Eunuchs were allowed to come and worship the God of Israel in Jerusalem in the first century period.
-This evolution demonstrates a more faith-centered approach to what we are seeing in Isaiah, and in the NT which reflects the nature of God’s love and the universal reach of His promises.
+We note that even Eunuchs were allowed to come and worship the God of Israel in Jerusalem in the first century period (note the reference in Acts the eunuch reading the Isaiah scroll).
+This evolution demonstrates a faith-centered approach to what we are seeing in Isaiah, and in the NT which reflects the nature of God’s love and the universal reach of His promises.
 This shift challenges traditional boundaries and provides greater insights on what it means to be part of the kingdom of God.